nyonson/raiju/README.md

 **Actively manage channel liquidity**

-Circular rebalance a channel or all channels that aren't doing so hot liquidity-wise.
+Circular rebalance channels that aren't doing so hot liquidity-wise or force rebalance a single channel.

 Where the `fees` command attempts to balance channels passively, this is an *active* approach where liquidity is manually pushed.
 The cost of active rebalancing are the lightning payment fees.
 While this command could be used to push large amounts of liquidity, the default settings are intended to just prod things in the right direction.